codership/documentation/galeracluster/source/monitoringthecluster.rst

   .. note:: If the node returns any value other than the one listed here, the state comment is momentary and transient.
 Check the status variable again for an update.

 In the event that each status variable returns the desired values, the node is in working order.
-This means that it is receiving write-sets from the cluster and replicating them to tables on the local database.
+This means that it is receiving write-sets from the cluster and replicating them to tables in the local database.